idea that who we are is constituted in language is, for

-transformation is a function of language is
+transformation being a function of language is

 transforming Life itself

 is simply a function of our conversations.

 language is an acquired taste - and worthwhile acquiring.

 disbelief, with skepticism ... at first.

 it possible ie that generates it.

 it that speaking is narrative.
 It's hardly ever generative